 What does Geography at St Mark's actually look like?

 Geography, we believe, can inspire children with a curiosity and fascination about the world and its people which will remain with them for the rest of their lives.
-It, therefore, forms an important part of the curriculum and is taught individually as well as being incorporated across other areas of the curriculum such as literacy, art and DT or even a homework project or two!
+It, therefore, forms an important part of the curriculum and is taught individually as well as being incorporated across other areas of the curriculum such as English, Art, DT and Outdoor Learning.

 The children will look to extend their knowledge to beyond their local area and will study Europe as well as North and South America.
 They will begin to look at similarities and differences of human geography such as types of settlement and land use.
 They will also study physical geography elements such as climate zones, rivers, mountains, volcanoes and earthquakes.
 Children will continue to use maps, atlases and globes and will use the 8 points of the compass in their work.
 They will start to consider the use of four and six figure grid references and ordinance survey maps.